What type of organization are you?

 Academic competitions, sometimes referred to as tournaments, are where student teams present their Challenge solutions.
 There are regional, state, country and global tournaments.
 Top-scoring teams can progress to the global tournament called Global Finals.
 Total fees for teams progressing to state or country tournaments average between $100 and $300.
 Global Finals fees include all meals, housing, campus events, and tournament registration for four or more days.
-The highest fee is $725 per attendee.
+The highest fees in the past have been about $725 per attendee.
 Guest and Day Passes are available for team supporters.

 How do I form a team?

 As a volunteer, you will join a network of more than 38,000 passionate people who want to change kids lives.
 Opportunities exist in team management, Affiliate administration, Affiliate marketing, and Affiliate tournament operations.

 DI University offers online training modules and Licensee Affiliates offer face-to-face training.
 A new online training module is available after purchasing team numbers!